Alec Lindsay: Career

 Born in Bury, Lancashire, England, Lindsay played 139 matches for Bury, helping the club gain promotion in 1967–68.
 Manager Bill Shankly signed him for Liverpool in March 1969 for £67,000.
 He made his debut against Irish side Dundalk in the European Fairs Cup, on 16 September 1969.
-Liverpool won by an emphatic 10-0 scoreline, a record win until Liverpool thumped Norwegian side Strømsgodset I.F.
+Liverpool won by an emphatic 10–0 scoreline, a record win until Liverpool beat Norwegian side Strømsgodset I.F.
 11–0 in the Cup Winners' Cup, on 17 September 1974.

 After an initial settling in period in which Lindsay played seven times, he was the selected as first choice left back during the 1970–71 season, which included the 1971 FA Cup Final at Wembley.
 League champions and double hunting Arsenal lay in wait.
 After the allotted 90 minutes the scores were level 0–0; during extra time the Reds took the lead, the Gunners scored a scrappy equaliser and went on to win the game 2–1 thus completing the league and FA Cup double.
 Arsenal were victorious that day - Lindsay would be back for another go in 1974 - but first Liverpool won a double of their own in 1973, winning the League championship and UEFA Cup, against Borussia Mönchengladbach in the final.
 He played in the 1974 FA Cup Final against Newcastle United and despite him having a goal ruled out for offside, Lindsay got his winners medal as Liverpool beat the Magpies 3–0.